-Starbucks and Chase have teamed up on a new credit card, the Starbucks Rewards Visa Card, that allows cardholders to increase the rewards they receive in the Starbucks Rewards program.
+Updated February 25, 2019 – Starbucks and Chase have teamed up on a credit card called the Starbucks Rewards Visa Card, that allows cardholders to increase the rewards they receive in the Starbucks Rewards program.
 Is this new Starbucks credit card for you?
 Read on…

 Before we look at the features of the Starbucks Visa, it makes sense to discuss the fact that this card has a $49 annual fee.
 We find this surprising, because we think the card offers less than many other credit cards on the market that do not charge annual fees.
 Starbucks and Chase are chasing away potential customers with that fee — is it intentional, to narrow the cardholder community to only the most rabid Starbucks fans, or is it just poorly thought out?